Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 You may not need a solid privacy hedge or living fence to outline your property boundaries, but you can also use Thuja Green Giant to block the view of an unsightly object in or outside of your yard.
 You can plant only one tree, or just a few trees, to grow a "green screen" that hides an unattractive home, business or landscape beyond the confines of your yard.

-Some yards are too small to accommodate the large size of multiple Thuja Green Giant trees.
 An option is to plant a single tree as a specimen plant, placing it slightly off-center to the front of your home.
 Its geometric shape in the form of a pyramid nicely contrasts with other landscape plants, and it makes a perfect living holiday tree you can feature in winter.
 If you string holiday lights throughout the tree, you won't be pierced by sharp needles because Thuja Green Giant has soft foliage.

 Plant a Thuja Green Giant tree and you'll be installing a wildlife habitat in your yard.
 Its dense evergreen cover offers nesting sites for birds in spring and summer and protection from the elements in fall and winter.
 The long-skirted foliage even shields ground-roosting birds.
 In winter, hang suet feeders from the boughs for the birds and have binoculars handy to watch them as they eat.

 You'll always have plenty of greenery for handmade holiday decorations when you grow Thuja Green Giant.
 The fragrant evergreen foliage can be snipped as small sprigs for table decorations or cut as small boughs to make living wreaths, garlands or swags.

 • Drought.
 After their first year of establishment, Thuja Green Giant evergreen trees are drought-tolerant.
 Although they prosper in slightly moist soil, healthy root systems can withstand short periods of drought.